phpbench/phpbench/docs/report-renderers.rst

 -------------

-The delimited renderer outputs the report as a delimited value list (for example a tab seperated list of values).
+The delimited renderer outputs the report as a delimited value list (for example a tab separated list of values).
 Such data can be easily imported into applications such as GNUPlot_.

 Class: ``PhpBench\Report\Renderer\DelimitedRenderer``.